maxfierke/mstrap/README.md

 In addition to this, you can configure `mstrap` to use so-called managed profiles, which can be pulled in from local or remote sources.

-At runtime, these profiles are merged in with the default profile, with later profiles overwriting any conflicts (e.g. projects with the same `cname`).
+At runtime, these profiles are merged together, with later-defined profiles overwriting any conflicts (e.g. projects with the same `cname`).
+The default local profile will be merged in last.

 e.g.